PietJankbal/Chocolatey-for-wine/README.md

   So 'winetricks riched20 gdiplus' won't work anymore, use 'winetricks riched20,gdiplus' instead
 - A special verb to install requirements to get Affinity Photo/Designer started.
 - Also included a few powershell scripts adapted from codesnippets found on the internet:
-    - How to embed an exe in a powershell script via Invoke-ReflectivePEInjection (the exe won't show up in tasklist)
+    - How to embed an exe in a powershell script via Invoke-ReflectivePEInjection (the exe won't show up in tasklist).
     - How to make fancy messageboxes
     - Convert a powershell script (ps1) into an exe.
     - And a few other